-A. Applicability.
-Buildings and structures that do not conform to the spatial and dimensional requirements of this ordinance, or amendment thereto, are subject to the following restrictions.

-B. Alteration of Nonconforming Buildings and Structures.
+- A. Applicability.
+Buildings and structures that do not conform to the spatial and dimensional requirements of this ordinance, or amendment thereto, are subject to the following restrictions. - B. Alteration of Nonconforming Buildings and Structures.
 Except as otherwise permitted in this article, nonconforming buildings and structures shall not be enlarged, extended, constructed, reconstructed, moved, or structurally altered except in conformance with the spatial and dimensional requirements of this ordinance.
-In Figure 21-1, addition A is allowable without a variance, but addition B requires a variance.
+In Figure 21-1, addition A is allowable without a variance, but addition B requires a variance. - C. Reconstruction and Restoration after Damage.
+A nonconforming building or structure or nonconforming dwelling that is destroyed or damaged may be reconstructed as it existed prior to destruction or damage.
+If construction has not commenced and is not substantially completed within 12 months, the building or structure shall only be rebuilt in full compliance with the Zoning Ordinance.
+However, the Zoning Administrator may grant a 12-month extension if there are unexpected or unforeseen circumstances impacting the timing of the reconstruction.